PRX/Infrastructure/ci/README.md

 #### GitHub Event Handling

-Event data that are published to SNS by the GitHub webhook request handler function is handled immediately by another Lambda function.
+Event data that are published to SNS by the GitHub webhook request handler function get handled immediately by another Lambda function.
 This function includes much more business logic about which events should pass through the CI process and how.
-This logic includes things like: checking to make sure the event originated from project that is meant for CI, and filtering out code pushes that are not part of pull requests.
+This logic includes things like: checking to make sure the event originated from a project that is meant for CI, and filtering out feature branch code pushes that are not part of pull requests.

 If it's determined that an event represents code that should be built and tested, this function will: